hannahchan/Scaffold.Service/Scaffold/Docs/ForwardedHeadersHandling.md

 - `X-Forwarded-Proto`
 - `X-Forwarded-Host`

-When Scaffold.WebApi receives a request with any of these headers present, it sets certain values in the [HttpContext](https://docs.microsoft.com/dotnet/api/system.web.httpcontext) object to the values contained in the headers so that you can consume them in your application.
+When Scaffold receives a request with any of these headers present, it sets certain values in the [HttpContext](https://docs.microsoft.com/dotnet/api/system.web.httpcontext) object to the values contained in the headers so that you can consume them in your application.

 - `HttpContext.Connection.RemoteIpAddress` is set by `X-Forwarded-For`.
 - `HttpContext.Request.Scheme` is set by `X-Forwarded-Proto`.